Email Marketing

 Keep Your List Healthy

-Remove invalid addresses, inactive subscribers, and spam traps regularly.
+Remove invalid email addresses, inactive subscribers, and spam traps regularly.
 Focus on permission-based signups and avoid purchased lists.

 Create Safe and Relevant Content